Bengali dialects: Western Border dialects

 The latter two, along with Kharia Thar and Mal Paharia, are closely related to Western Bengali dialects, but are typically classified as separate languages.
-Similarly, Rajbangsi and Hajong are considered separate languages, although they are very similar to North Bengali dialects.
+Similarly, Rajbanshi language (Nepal) and Hajong are considered separate languages, although they are very similar to North Bengali dialects.
 There are many more minor dialects as well, including those spoken in the bordering districts of Purnea and Singhbhum and among the tribals of eastern Bangladesh like the Hajong and the Chakma.

 Other dialects and closely related languages

 This category is for dialects, mostly restricted to certain communities instead of a region, as well as closely related languages.
-Dobhashi was a highly Persianised dialect originating during the Bengal Sultanate period.
-The sadhu bhasha was a historical Sanskritised register of Bengali and Christian Bengali was a Europeanised dialect; both of which originated during the colonial period.
+Dobhashi was a highly Perso-Arabised dialect, that started developing during the Bengal Sultanate period.
+The sadhu bhasha was a historical Sanskritised register of Bengali.
 Examples of heavily Sanskritised Bengali include the Jana Gana Mana.